AngieC96/statistical-machine-learning/readme.md

 python3 -m jupyter notebook
 ```

-To deactivate the environment use `source deactivate` command.
+To deactivate the environment use `deactivate` command.